IBM/Kubernetes-container-service-GitLab-sample/README.md

 This scenario provides instructions for the following tasks:

-- How to build containers, and store them in container registry
+- Build containers, and store them in container registry
-- How to use Kubernetes to create local persistent volumes to define persistent disks
+- Use Kubernetes to create local persistent volumes to define persistent disks
-- How to depply containers using Kubernetes pods and services
+- Deploy containers using Kubernetes pods and services
-- How to use Bluemix service in Kubernetes applications
+- Use Bluemix service in Kubernetes applications
-- How to deploy a distributed GitLab on Kubernetes
+- Deploy a distributed GitLab on Kubernetes

 ## Prerequisite